IBM/blockchain-enabled-crowdfunding/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-- Setup blockchain Network using IBP.
+- Setup blockchain Network using IBM Blockchain Platform
 - Interact with blockchain network using Fabric Java SDK
-- Build a client application which will interact with blockchain network with the help of SDK
+- Build a client application which will interact with blockchain network with the help of Java SDK

 # Flow